-'Guardians of the Galaxy' Blast Into Space with JJ Spotlight!
+'Guardians of the Galaxy' Blast Into Space for JJ Portraits!

 The actors star in the highly anticipated new Marvel film Guardians of the Galaxy alongside their co-star Vin Diesel, who voices the role of loveable Groot in the flick.